shweta150297/diot2023/README.md

 # diot2023
-This Repository contains the  code base and demo of
+This Repository contains the  code base and demo of acts